PolinaKlochko/Python_project/README.md

 - **Jupyter Notebooks**: The tool I used to run my Python scripts which let me easily include my notes and analysis.
 - **Visual Studio Code**: My go-to for executing my Python scripts.
 - **GitHub**: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

+# Data Preparation and Cleanup
+This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.

+## Import & Clean Up Data